-KAMA DC is a registered 501(c)(3) non-profit organization that provides a platform for refugees and immigrants to share their skills with the Greater Washington, D.C. community by teaching classes.
+KAMA DC is a registered 501(c)(3) non-profit organization that provides a platform for refugees, asylum seekers, and other immigrants to share their skills with the Greater Washington, D.C. community by teaching classes.

 Through KAMA DC, a diverse group of people are able to offer any classes and workshops they wish to teach.
 Past classes have included Afro-Venezuelan dance, Syrian cooking, Kurdish language and culture, and community organizing.
 The classes we offer are as diverse as the people teaching them!

 Classes are open to everyone interested in common learning and human exchange.
 Most classes are free, but some require a small fee to cover basic material costs (where necessary).
 The idea is simple - by learning from each other, KAMA DC builds constructive contact between groups who tend to interact on rare occasions.
 We facilitate dialogue, mutual understanding, and empower both instructors and course participants to build positive community relationships.